 Consequently, our documentation had been a bit haphazard: long periods where no one looked at or updated content, punctuated by frenzied flurries of activity where a lot of things would get updated.

-We're a knowledge base company; we certainly know the importance of good documentation.
+We're a knowledge base software company; we certainly know the importance of good documentation.
 But there are always a lot of other things to do, and without someone really owning documentation, even we battled this cycle.
 So if you're struggling getting traction for consistent updates to your docs: you are not alone!

 I was hired in the fall of 2018.
 Though I'd been a KnowledgeOwl customer for years, it took me a while to learn the product from the inside out as a support person, rather than a user.
 Along the way, I leveraged our knowledge base a lot, to try to round out my knowledge.